mjwhyi/mjwhyi/READMEeE.md

-- 👩‍💻 Hi, I’m Mahalah.
-- 👀 I’m interested in nothing.
-- 👽 I’m currently learning how not to be lazy haha
+- 👩‍💻 Hello, I’m Mahalah. 🤗 How are you?
+I did not expect you to find me here.
+Maybe there are things we can work on together.
+I’m interested in different things, I change it everytime.
+I don't if it's being adaptable or unstable? 😂 🩵 I’m currently working on developing good traits and learning life skills.
-- 👾 I’m looking to collaborate on ...
+👾 I’m looking to collaborate on studying programming, problem solving, inventing, helping people, and discovering more things.
 - 🕶 Contact me at https://m.me/mah.ismael1y
 Ok
 <!---